Cell Immunotherapy

 Chronic diseases, such as cancer, thrive because our immune system is unable to properly do its work.
 In most cases this is because our body’s immune system is unable to identify cell mutations and fight the cancer.

-Cell immunotherapy (not to be confused with drug-based immunotherapy) can stimulate a powerful effective immune response within the body to wage a war against disease in a natural way.
+Cell immunotherapy (not to be confused with drug-based immunotherapy) may stimulate an immune response within the body to wage a war against disease in a natural way.

 Why cell immunotherapy?

-Although not currently included on many mainstream health system pathways, cell immunotherapy is well established as a safe and effective approach to chronic disease management.
+Although not currently included on many mainstream health system pathways and still in clinical trials in many places, cell immunotherapy is established as an alternative and additional approach to chronic disease management.
 It also has the benefit of being able to be given in conjunction with most other traditional treatments (subject to specialist advice on timing for optimum effectiveness).
-Additionally, it has been shown that cell immunotherapy in its various forms can reduce the symptoms of other health treatment regimes, such as chemotherapy.

-Innovita Life’s approach considers the other treatment(s) a patient may be receiving and our specialists do not prescribe these options in isolation.
-It has been shown that cell immunotherapy in its various forms can reduce the symptoms of other harsh treatment regimes, such as chemotherapy.
+Innovita’s approach considers the other treatment(s) a patient may be receiving and our specialists do not prescribe these options in isolation.

 What form does cell immunotherapy take?